SyedaFatima002/Web_Project_i211213_i211186/frontend/mysportsshop/README.md

 ## Development Notes

 ## Pages
-1. Home Page
-2. Products Display Page//
+1. Products Display Page//
-3. Item Page//
+2. Item Page//
-4. Cart//
+3. Cart//
-5. Wishlist//
+4. Wishlist//
-6. Order Page
+5. Order Page
-7. Notification Page//
+6. Notification Page//
-8. Profile Page
+7. Profile Page
     a.
 Profile Management//
     b.
 Following List//
     c.
 View Order History
     d.
 View Loyalty Points//
-9. Login Page//
+8. Login Page//
-10. Sign Up Page//
+9. Sign Up Page//

 ## Personal Hooks Needed (Zustand)
 1. Login Hook (to see if current user is logged in, will use it to add discount, and to stop commenting)//